thejoaov/Thejoaov/README.md

 Hi 👋 My name is João Victor
 ============================

-Mobile Front End Developer
+Senior Front End Developer
 --------------------------

 I've been learning to code since i was a kid, but after i started my college i found a passion for front end development, and sice then, i started doing a lot of things with javascript, python and typescript.

 * 🌍  I'm based in Brazil
 * 🖥️  See my portfolio at [my linkedin profile](https://linkedin.com/in/thejoaov)
-* 🚀  I'm currently working at [Avanade](https://www.google.com/search?client=safari&rls=en&q=avanade&ie=UTF-8&oe=UTF-8) as Front end Consultant
 * 📱 I'm the creator and mantainer of Gym Tracker, available on [Google Play](https://play.google.com/store/apps/details?id=com.thejoaov.gymtracker)
-* 🧠  I'm currently studying for Microsoft certifications and Android witg Kotlin
+* 🧠  I'm currently studying for Microsoft certifications and Android with Kotlin
 * ⚡  I had bitten by a radioactive spider, and since then, my life changed a bit...

 ### Skills